lienjenns/Thesis_Matrix_Part/ILP/README.md

 # Output file:

-The partitioned matrix in matrix market format is given in the file p="#processors" "matrix", OUT.txt, where #processors and matrix are input variables.
+The partitioned matrix in matrix market format is given in the file  "matrix".mtx-I"#processors", where #processors and matrix are input variables.
 In the comments of this file the value of p, the maximum allowed size of a part, the found optimal communication volume and the status of the found communciation volume are mentioned.
 If CPLEX determined the optimal communciation volume the status should be "Optimal".
 Additionally, for each processor the number of nonzeros owned by that processor are mentioned in order of the processors.
-For example, if p=3, and the file states "Size of different parts: 3 5 4 ", it means that processor 0 owns 3 nonzeros, processor 1 owns 5 nonzeros and processor 2 owns 4 nonzeros.
+For example, if p=3, and the file states "Size of different parts: 3 5 4 ", it means that processor 1 owns 3 nonzeros, processor 2 owns 5 nonzeros and processor 3 owns 4 nonzeros.
 After the comments for every nonzero (a_ij), the location and the processor to which it is assigned is mentioned.
 So the file has the folowing form:

 ```
-%%MatrixMarket matrix coordinate general integer
+%%MatrixMarket matrix coordinate integer general
 % Matrix partitioned into p="..." parts.
 % Max. allowed partition size was: "..."
 % Optimal communication volume is: "..."  with status " ..." .